PapaJoesSoup/ShipManifest/README.md

 ShipManifest
 ============
 Version 0.24.0.3.3.2 - 26 Jul, 2014 - Post 0.24.0 Bugs and such
- - New: Optional Toolbar support!
+ - New: Optional Blizzy Toolbar support!
 Courtesy of ragzilla!
  - Add option in Config for turning OFF resource transfers.
  - Fix science transfers.
 Really.
  - Fix Highlighting with CLS.
 Really